Menus-Plaisirs – Les Troisgros: Release

-The film had its world premiere out of competition at the 80th Venice International Film Festival.
+It premiered out of competition at the 80th edition of the Venice Film Festival.
 It was later screened in other festivals, including the Toronto Film Festival, the Busan Film Festival, the New York Film Festival, the Tokyo International Film Festival, and the Sydney Film Festival.

 Reception

 On Metacritic, the film holds a score of 91 out of 100, indicating "universal acclaim".
 The film was often described as a "masterpiece".

 Manohla Dargis of The New York Times called the film "deeply pleasurable", praising Wiseman's "analytical and dialectical" approach.
 Both Variety and Eater noted the rhythmic nature of the film and described it as "mesmerizing".

 Accolades

 The film was awarded as Best Non-Fiction Film at the 2023 New York Film Critics Circle Awards, at the 2023 Los Angeles Film Critics Association Awards, and at the 2023 National Society of Film Critics Awards.